witchard/goscr/README.md

 # goscr

-Use go like its a scripting language
+Use go like its a scripting language.

 Inspired by https://github.com/bitfield/script, this project aims to make it even easier to write go "scripts".
 You can for example do things like `goscr -c 'script.Stdin().Match("Error").Stdout()'` to quickly run a go script.
 You can also pass a script in as a file as `goscr <somescript>`.